zxeenu/heavy-telegram-bot/README.md

 - [ ] JSON Schema implementation
 - [ ] Implement rate limiting to prevent users from spamming the service
 - [ ] Implement Open Telemetry (use the correlation ids already being propagated via `contextvars`)
+- [ ] Add support for dynamically allowing other users to interact with certain functionality

 ### Running the Gateway Service